 Jen Warne on talent management strategies in insurance

 Jen Warne is the executive vice president, chief people officer for Lincoln Financial Group.
-Warne is responsible for setting, implementing and providing strategic oversight over all aspects of Lincoln's Human Resources programs, including Diversity and Inclusion, Employee Relations, HR Business Partnering, HR Operations and Technology, Leadership and Employee Development, Organization and Leadership Effectiveness, Talent Management, Total Rewards, and Corporate Social Responsibility and Sustainability efforts.
+Warne is responsible for setting, implementing and providing strategic oversight over all aspects of Lincoln's Human Resources programmes, including Diversity and Inclusion, Employee Relations, HR Business Partnering, HR Operations and Technology, Leadership and Employee Development, Organization and Leadership Effectiveness, Talent Management, Total Rewards, and Corporate Social Responsibility and Sustainability efforts.

 Karl Hersch: My name is Karl Hersch.
 I’m a principal with Deloitte consulting, and the US national leader for our Insurance practice.
 We recently released the 2023 insurance industry outlook, which covers a variety of big-picture trends and critical agenda centers, such as talent, technology, sustainability, finance, and M&A (mergers and acquisitions).
 Our goal with this year’s report is to be a resource for insurance executives conducting their annual and strategic planning and help them successfully navigate the uncertainty ahead.